 - Photos of other people posted without their permission

-If someone has posted photos of you without your permission, please let us know by contacting #open team (@hashtagopen) in the app or by emailing firstname.lastname@example.org.
+If someone has posted photos of you without your permission, please let us know in app by messaging Support from your New Connectionsb or by emailing email@example.com.

 While we understand that children can be a big part of your life, we do not allow photos of anyone under the age of 18 on #open.
 Feel free to tell people about your family in your profile!

 Please do not post images that you do not have the rights to reproduce.
 We remove copyrighted images at the request of rights holders.
 We may also remove images that are clearly not yours (photos of celebrities, stock photos, memes, and so on), or that are blank or otherwise too generic.

 We take reports of unacceptable offline behavior seriously.
-If another user has engaged in harassment, assault, theft, violence or any other abusive, alarming, or dangerous behavior please report it to us by contacting #open team (@hashtagopen) in the app or by emailing email@example.com.
+If another user has engaged in harassment, assault, theft, violence or any other abusive, alarming, or dangerous behavior please report it to us by messaging Support from your New Connections in the app or by emailing firstname.lastname@example.org.
 Depending on the nature of your report, you will either receive a timely response directly from a member of our team, or instead from an on-call expert in working with trauma survivors.